Cybersecurity and Physical Attacks Against Your Business

 Security requires a layered approach, known in the industry as “defense in depth.”
 Stakeholders should place proper emphasis on secure software development practices, hardening system configurations, and tightening firewall rules.
 However, the physical security of the very things we are trying to protect often goes overlooked.
 Next-generation-machine-learning-in-a-box with bright blinky lights means little if the doors protecting networking equipment or a room full of blank checks and customer data can be opened with a smile at reception and a hotel key card.
 Most organizations have some level of physical security in place.
 Still, you will never know how effective your securities are until they have been stress-tested to see if the elements that make it up – like locks, cameras, and policies – can handle the scrutiny of a simulated physical attack.

-We will recap real-life red teaming engagement findings and we helped organizations avoid security attacks.
+We will recap real-life red teaming engagement findings, and we helped organizations avoid security attacks.

 This Real-Life Red Teaming Engagement Example Proves Organizations are Not Prepared